misza80/CI_project4_CastleVapes/Readme.md

 Collapsible navbar works correctly on mobile devices.
 Code was validated using W3C, JsHint and PEP8 online validation services.All links were tested manually and will open within same browser tab.I used a lot of console.log() to see if my code us running correctly.
 #### Errors
+No errors were found in the final deployment.

 ## Deployment